Smooth Gate Functions for Soft Advantage Policy Optimization: Introduction

 \section{Introduction}

-Reinforcement learning (RL) has become a central tool for training large language models, enabling them to solve some of the most challenging problems across a wide range of different domains \citep{GRPO1, GRPO2, PPO}.
+Reinforcement learning (RL) has become a central tool for training large language models, enabling them to solve some of the most challenging problems across a wide range of different domains \citep{Qwen3, Deepseek-v3, Gemini-2.5}.
 The rapid progress in this field, together with the continuous growth in the scale of training data, necessitates the development of training algorithms that are both stable and highly scalable.

 One of the most widely used RL algorithms in current practice is Group Relative Policy Optimization (GRPO) \citep{GRPO1, GRPO2}.
-This method eliminates the need for a separate value function approximation, used in PPO \citep{PPO}, which significantly reduces computational complexity.
-Instead, GRPO samples multiple outputs for the same query and updates the policy using group-based advantage estimates.
-Both GRPO and PPO rely on importance sampling ratios to perform policy updates, allowing the reuse of trajectories collected under previous policies.
-However, large deviations of the importance ratio from unity can lead to unstable training dynamics, so GRPO adopts PPO clipping mechanism to mitigate this issue.
+GRPO can be considered as a development of Proximal Policy Optimization (PPO) \citep{PPO} that eliminates the need for a separate value function network for advantage estimation.
+Instead, GRPO samples multiple outputs for the same query and computes group-based advantage estimates, leading to a reduction in computational demand and training cost.
+Similar to PPO, GRPO supports off-policy updates through the use of importance sampling, enabling the reuse of trajectories collected under previous policies and thereby improving sample efficiency.
+However, large deviations of the importance sampling ratio from unity may result in unstable training dynamics.
+To mitigate this issue, GRPO adopts the PPO clipping mechanism, which constrains policy updates and maintains proximity to the reference policy.

 While clipping is practically effective, it cannot be regarded as a universally applicable method.
 Its hyperparameters are difficult to tune in order to balance training stability and exploration.
 A wide clipping range allows large importance ratio deviations to produce noisy and potentially destabilizing gradients, whereas a narrow clipping range suppresses most gradients, resulting in minimal policy updates, lack of exploration, and stagnated learning.